People taking Steroids or HRT | Back to Vulnerable Groups List

 And please read my Disclaimer.

 Hypervolaemia can definitely be greatly lessened by reducing salt intake, but I have modified my original belief that the excess fluid is all in the blood vessels.
-I now believe that most is in the blood vessels, while some may be in the abdominal cavity (ascites), and a small amount in the body tissues.
+I now believe that most is in the blood vessels, while some may be in the abdominal cavity (ascites), and some in the body tissues.

 One of the many people I have helped with information about sodium retention was Dame Muriel Spark, who died in April 2006.
 Even she, as famous as she was, had not been warned not to eat salt while taking steroid medication and so had gained a lot of weight.
 She had also been taking some effervescent tablets which were high in sodium, but she discontinued these when she learned from me that they were contributing to the excess weight.